caraya/personal-blog/content/blog/case-study-mobi-publishing-from-docbook.md

 Because I've automated my workflow I use Kindlegen rather than the Kindle Previewer for the automatic validation.
 I will still use Kindle Previewer to validate the content.

-## THE PROCESS

-### Developing your customization layer.
+## The Process: Developing your customization layer

 As counterintuitive as this may sound this is always my first step.
 There are things I know I'll need and they need to be used from the first test of the book conversion.

 Some of the things I knew I needed for this particular project:

-- **kindle.extensions**: Provides an umbrella for all Kindle-specific changes the stylesheets need to make to the ePub.
+* **kindle.extensions**: Provides an umbrella for all Kindle-specific changes the stylesheets need to make to the ePub.
 Since the target platform is the Kindle family of devices we need to make sure that whatever is Kindle specific is addressed

-- **html.stylesheet**: Adds additional CSS stylesheets to use with your book.
+* **html.stylesheet**: Adds additional CSS stylesheets to use with your book.
 This is important as the default stylesheet provides only minimal styling support

-- **user.manifest.items**: The template, empty by default, allows you to add additional elements to the book package manifest (package.opf).
+* **user.manifest.items**: The template, empty by default, allows you to add additional elements to the book package manifest (package.opf).
 In this particular instance we use it to add fonts for the ePub3 and KF8 (Kindle Fire) formats. ePub2 and eInk kindles (I believe all of them except the white paper model) will ignore material

 What's a customization layer, why would you create one and how to do it is best covered in Bob Stayton's book [Docbook XSL: The Complete Guide](http://www.sagehill.net/docbookxsl/ "Docbook XSL: The Complete Guide"), particularly chapter 9.